 It's so superior in fact, that the Mavic Air 2 is DJI's best performing consumer drone when it comes to flight time.
 The manufacturer claims it can go up to 34 minutes of flight time on a full charge, improving drastically on the paltry 21 minutes on offer from the first Mavic Air.

 Both can flight up to 42.5mph in 'Sport' mode, and both are controlled using a physical control pad with built in antenna, removable joysticks and a grip for a smartphone.
 Saying that, the size and shape of the control pad is massively different.
 It's no longer a small palm-sized controller.
 It's much larger, with a sturdier phone grip built into the top edge.

 - Both $799 at launch for the basic kit

-Despite the increased performance and higher spec camera, the new Mavic Air 2 is launching at a similar price to the first one, and is still considerably cheaper than the 'Pro' and 'Zoom' versions of the Mavic 2.
-That means, it's really a no brainer.
+Despite the increased performance and higher spec camera, the new Mavic Air 2 launched at a similar price to the first one, and is still considerably cheaper than the 'Pro' and 'Zoom' versions of the Mavic 2.

 However, now - of course - we have the Air 2S which might just be the best consumer drone DJI has ever launched.
 So be sure to check that out before deciding on either of these two.